probabilistic-anchoring/probanch/README.md

-# The Anchoring System #
+# The Anchoring Framework #

-This repository contains the source code of the **anchoring framework** used to *"create and maintain the correspondence between symbols and sensor data that refer to the same physical objects"*, as described in [[1]](#markdown-header-references).
+This repository contains the source code of the **anchoring framework** used to *" ...create and maintain the correspondence between symbols and sensor data that refer to the same physical objects"*, as described in [[1]](#markdown-header-references).
 The overall framework is a modularized framework consisting of several individual programs which are utilizing the infrastructure and communication protocols found in the [ROS (Robot Operating System)](http://wiki.ros.org/) environment.

 The overall system is (or it will eventually be) divided into the following subfolders, which each contains one or many individual ROS packages: